 Training to become a better cyclist is more then jumping on a bike and riding for hours, it takes preparation and discipline.
 Each cycling workout needs to be specifically planned to work on key areas for becoming a better cyclist.
 It also requires various other elements outside of just hitting the gym or riding a bike, making sure your body is finely turned with things like proper sleep and nutrition are vital to executing effective cycling workouts.
 Whether you’re trying to win a local race or get to work quicker, having an effective cycling routine can make all the difference.

 The term, the more you put in the more you get out of it, is an age old saying, especially in sports.
 The greatest athletes in the world dedicate their life to their sport, they spend every hour of the day studying and analyzing how they can become a better at their craft.
 It can be as simple as changing a specific diet habit or shaving a few seconds off of your run time, continuing to improve even the smallest margins is what helps you improve as an athlete.
 Cycling is no different.
 Having a disciplined and structured goals is what will take you to the next level of your cycling ability, those goals can be a lofty as qualifying for the Tour De France or biking to work in under 20 minutes.
 It’s not about how big the goal is, it’s about setting out the priorities to reach that goal.
-When starting out on how you can execute a high effective workout routine it’s always a good idea to utilize the SMART acronym, its a full proof way to set out a measurable set of goals.
+When you’re starting out learning how to execute cycling routines and beginning your effective cycling workouts it’s always a good idea to utilize the SMART acronym.
+What is the SMART goal measurement system?

 When setting your goals they need to very specific and clear, if they aren’t specific then it’s easy to lose focus and divert away from your goals.
 When setting your specific goal, it’s good to ask yourself these 5 questions.
 What do I want to accomplish, why is the goal important, who is involved, where is it located and which resources or limits are involved.